-Get emergency medical help if you have any of these signs of an allergic reaction: hives, itching; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, itching; difficult breathing; swelling of your face, lips, tongue, or throat.

 blurred vision, eye pain or redness, seeing halos around lights;

-sores or white patches of your mouth, lips, or tongue;
+sores or white patches on your mouth, lips, or tongue;

 pain or burning when you urinate; or